 Authorized Unpriced Work (AUW) is the effort for which definitized contract costs have not yet been negotiated, but for which the contractor has received written authorization from the Procuring Authority to proceed with the work.

-, often contractors will budget up to the NTE AUW value until an increase to the NTE is authorized by the Procuring Authority and/or negotiations are complete.
+and associated procedures in logging the budget in the Program Logs, followed by authorizing the scope, schedule, and budget, and then proceeding with the work.
+Typically, a portion of the work scope and budget associated with the AUW is authorized to the Control Account Managers (CAMs) from UB with specific guidance contained in the respective work authorization documents.
+Contractors will often budget up to the NTE AUW value until an increase to the NTE is authorized by the Procuring Authority and/or negotiations are complete.
 At that time, the full-negotiated value is provided to the CAMs unless the Program Manager decides to retain a percentage for Management Reserve (MR

 Once the customer formally authorizes the contractor to proceed, the contractor authorizes work to begin; this should be accomplished within two accounting periods depending on the magnitude of the change.
 Following negotiations, the balance of the work scope and budget in Undistributed Budget should also be distributed within two accounting periods.

 The AUW is reported in the Integrated Program Management Report (IPMR

 ) or the Integrated Program Management Data and Analysis Report (IPMDAR